Ericsson/dataplanebook/src/glossary.rst

       datapath and a DPDK-based datapath.
 There are also a number of hardware switches than can act as a OVS datapath.

+   :ref:`Operating system thread <Threads>`
+      A :term:`thread` which is scheduled and otherwise managed by the operating system kernel.
+There are two types of operating system threads; the :term:`user space thread` and the :term:`kernel thread`.

+   OSI model
+      Open Systems Interconnection (OSI) model is a conceptual model, describing an layered architecture, and the division of concearns among the layers.

+   Packet
+      A packet is a :term:`network layer` :term:`PDU` (e.g., an IPv4
+      packet).
+Often, while technically incorrect, term is also for PDUs of other network protocol layers, such as the :term:`data link layer`.

    Parallelism
       The term parallel, as used in this book, is reserved for situations when two or more tasks are literally performed during